 My second and third day in the neighborhood, I walked the side streets.
 Since I had already covered 125th, 124th, 120th,116th, 114th and 110th at length, I walked the rest of the blocks in one afternoon.
 Who knew it was take six hours and all the interesting things I saw along the way.
 I started the afternoon rounding 110th Street and stopping once again at the El Chevere Cuchfrito at 2000 3rd Avenue this time visiting the bakery (See review on TripAdvisor).

 Unlike some of their counterparts around the neighborhood, El Cheveres bakery is really good and very reasonable.
 I had a glazed filled doughnut for $1.00 and it really hit the spot.
 The glaze was so thick you could cut it with a knife and there was a large selection of baked goods.
 A definite spot to stop when visiting the neighborhood just for the pastilitos alone.
 The food here is really good and cheap.
 Just come knowing a little Spanish.
 They appreciate it even if its bad.

 I walked the side streets this afternoon to finish the neighborhood.
 There are a lot of interesting sites along the way in East Harlem.
 I started on 115th Street and I seemed to hit every bakery in the area.
-My first stop on the journey was the market under the Park Avenue underpass, La Marqueta, at Park Avenue and 115th Street to try Hot Bread Bakery, which had been written up many times but was never open when I visited the market.
+My first stop on the journey was the market under the Park Avenue underpass, La Marqueta, at Park Avenue and 115th Street to try Hot Bread Kitchen Bakery (See review on TripAdvisor), which had been written up many times but was never open when I visited the market.

 I tried two of their Mexican Chonco’s, which is a buttery-brioche type of muffin with either a vanilla or chocolate topping.
 Needing my carbs for the long walk I brought one of each ($2.00 each).
 Well worth it.
 The best part is your helping the bakery train people for a new profession and they do an excellent job.